-V. Seenu Reddy, M.D., medical director for HealthTrust, started off day one with a recap on the current state of AMI care that is characterized by variation across geographies.
+V. Seenu Reddy, M.D., physician advisor for HealthTrust, started off day one with a recap on the current state of AMI care that is characterized by variation across geographies.
 The scope of cardiovascular disease is immense.
 In the United States, a heart attack kills someone every 40 seconds, making it the leading cause of death.
 Access to care issues may be partially responsible for disparities in incidence rates, says Reddy, and opportunities to improve patient care lie squarely with hospitals.
 Heart attacks and coronary heart disease are among the 10 most expensive hospital principal discharge diagnoses.

 Key Themes Emerge